Dead centre (engineering): Bicycles

-Bicycle cranks have dead centres at approximately 12 o'clock and 6 o'clock where simple pushing down of the pedal will not turn the chainwheel, but the rider's leg is able to apply tangential force at the pedal to overcome it.
+Bicycle cranks have dead centres at approximately 12 o'clock and 6 o'clock where simple pushing down of the pedal will not turn the chainwheel, but the rider's leg can apply tangential force at the pedal to overcome it.
 Fixed-gear bicycles (without a freehub) use the momentum of the bicycle and rider to keep the chainwheel turning even if the rider makes no attempt to pedal in a circular motion.

 Reciprocating engine

 In a reciprocating engine, top dead centre of piston #1 is the point from which ignition system measurements are made and the firing order is determined.
 For example, ignition timing is normally specified as degrees of crankshaft rotation before top dead centre (BTDC).
 A very few small and fast-burning engines require a spark just after top dead centre (ATDC), such as the Nissan MA engine with hemispherical combustions, or hydrogen engines.

 Top dead centre for cylinder one is often marked on the crankshaft pulley, the flywheel or harmonic balancer or both, with adjacent timing marks showing the recommended ignition timing settings as decided during engine development.
-These timing marks can be used to set the ignition timing either statically by hand or dynamically using a timing light, by rotating the distributor in its seat.
+The timing marks can be used to set the ignition timing either statically by hand or dynamically using a timing light, by rotating the distributor in its seat.

 In a multi-cylinder engine, pistons may reach top dead centre simultaneously or at different times depending on the engine configuration.
 For example: